JsonGallagher/portfolio/README.md

 # portfolio
 A minimal portfolio website using technologies such as HTML, CSS, JavaScript, Netlify, & Node.js.
-The site is custom built using concepts that I am currently learning such as CSS pre-processing (SCSS/SASS), CSS Grid, Flexbox, Mobile-first design and responsiveness.
+The site is custom built using concepts that I am currently learning such as CSS pre-processing (SCSS/SASS), CSS Grid, Flexbox, mobile-first design and responsiveness.